Board of Directors

 CeCe joined IRF as deputy director in 2016.
 Previously she worked at WWF, focusing on combatting the illegal wildlife trade and demand for illegal wildlife products in the U.S. and Asia, while also managing community based conservation projects in East Africa.
 Follow her @cecesieffert.

 Gloria attended the University of South Carolina where she earned her bachelor's and master's degrees in education.
 She later worked as an elementary school teacher before deciding to embark on a new adventure: she traded in her students for rhinos.

-Kelly is director of online media at the Houston Museum of Natural Science.
-Kelly has worked with various conservation organizations for over 15 years providing communications and marketing support.
+Kelly is director of online media at the Houston Museum of Natural Science and has consulted with IRF and other wildlife conservation organizations for over 15 years providing communications and marketing support.
 Follow Kelly on Instagram @kellyjrusso

 Raoul du Toit

 A native Zimbabwean, Raoul has coordinated conservation initiatives that have helped develop and maintain the largest remaining black rhino populations in Zimbabwe.
 He also advocates on the internationally for rhino protection and has helped reintroduce rhino populations in Botswana and Zambia.